The New Mutants (film): Filming

 Principal photography began on July 10, 2017, in Boston, under the working title Growing Pains.
 Peter Deming served as cinematographer for the film.
 The majority of the film was shot on location at Medfield State Hospital, where Boone said every crew member had "weird things happen to them".
 Boone wanted to use practical effects as much as possible to make the film feel like the horror movies that he grew up with.
 For example, he had actors push on sheets of spandex to create the effect of figures pushing through the walls of a room, a technique originated by Wes Craven.
 Ten percent of the film used green screen.
 On the film's set, Boone explained that the script had been re-written following the mixed critical response of Apocalypse, so that the plot is set during modern day rather than in the 1980s, which removed Professor X and Storm from the story.
 Boone felt the film was not largely affected by this change since its confined location and lack of technology meant "it might as well be the 80s in terms of the setting.
 It didn't change our story very much."

-Fox chairman and CEO Stacey Snider described the film's setting as a Breakfast Club detention crossed with a Cuckoo's Nest institution.
+Fox chairman and CEO Stacey Snider described the film's setting as a The Breakfast Club (1985) detention crossed with a One Flew Over the Cuckoo's Nest (1975) institution.
 She said the film was "a haunted-house movie with a bunch of hormonal teenagers.
 We haven't seen a superhero movie whose genre is more like The Shining than 'we're teenagers let's save the world.'"
 Boone was also influenced by A Nightmare on Elm Street 3: Dream Warriors (1987).
 He explained that Warlock had been deemed too expensive to portray on the film's budget, but could appear in a sequel, and clarified that the Demon Bear would not be the main antagonist of the film, but would appear since the film was "very much inspired" by the comics in which that character is the main villain.
 Filming also took place in the Massachusetts towns of Millis, Lynn, and Weymouth, and ended on September 16, 2017.
 The film's principal photography was described as "stressful" for Boone, who felt "a bit neutered" during the process due to having to tone down the film from his original "full horror" ideas.